HyperPalBuddy/RogAuracoreGUI/README.md

 # RogAuracoreGUI

-This is a GUI for rogauracore project by wroberts
+This is a GUI for rogauracore project by wroberts.
 It can be found at:
 https://github.com/wroberts/rogauracore